-NOTE 21 - ADOPTION OF GASB #63: (Note Dated January 28, 2014)
+NOTE 21 - ADOPTION OF GASB #63:

 The Governmental Accounting Standard Board issued Statement Number 63 called "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Revenue and Net Position."
 The statement requires, among other items, that a change in terminology and classification be implemented that changes the elements of net assets to elements of net position.
-The attached financial statements have been revised to show the correct terminology and classification in accordance with GASB #63.